Paraguay: Colonial era

-The first Europeans in the area were Spanish explorers in 1516.
+The first Europeans in the area were Spanish explorers in 1537.
 The Spanish explorer Juan de Salazar de Espinosa founded the settlement of Asunción on 15 August 1537.
 The city eventually became the center of a Spanish colonial province of Paraguay.

 An attempt to create an autonomous Christian Indian nation was undertaken by Jesuit missions and settlements in this part of South America in the eighteenth century.
 They developed Jesuit reductions to bring Guarani populations together at Spanish missions and protect them from virtual slavery by Spanish settlers and Portuguese slave raiders, the bandeirantes, in addition to seeking their conversion to Christianity.
 Catholicism in Paraguay was influenced by the indigenous peoples: The syncretic religion has absorbed native elements.
 The reducciones flourished in eastern Paraguay for about 150 years, until the expulsion of the Jesuits by the Spanish Crown in 1767.
+The Jesuits were suppressed partially due to accusations by various European royal houses of prioritizing poor natives over Imperial interests.
 The ruins of two 18th century Jesuit Missions of La Santísima Trinidad de Paraná and Jesús de Tavarangue have been designated as World Heritage Sites by UNESCO.

 In western Paraguay, Spanish settlement and Christianity were strongly resisted by the nomadic Guaycuru and other nomads from the 16th century onward.
 Most of these peoples were absorbed into the mestizo population in the 18th and 19th centuries.